August 29, 2018

-I’m on the road as I write, in Shreveport, Louisiana.
-Yesterday while driving through a fairly rough and run down part of the city I came across what looked like an oasis.
+Some time ago, while driving through a fairly rough and run down part of a large city, I came across what looked like an oasis.
 It was some kind of church.
 The sign said, “The ‘From Bondage to Freedom’ Victory Center.”

 Ready to go to work?

 Spirit of the Living God, fall afresh on me.
 I want to work at the FROM BONDAGE TO FREEDOM VICTORY CENTER.
 Lead me into this kind of fellowship of disciples.
 Melt me.
 Mold me.
 Fill me.
 Use me.
 For the glory of your name, Jesus.
 Amen.

 Can you remember a time or season in your life when you found yourself in a real fellowship of discipleship?
 What was that like?

 Join the Daily Text Fasting Challenge here.
 Whenever you sign up, it will begin the following Tuesday.